-The anchor restaurant, the Aravali Pavilion, showcases modern India dishes and international fare.
-The menu has color-coded dietary symbols for gluten free, vegetarian, lactose free, food items deemed under threat, locally sourced among other dietary choices.
+The anchor restaurant, the Aravali Pavilion, showcases modern Indian dishes and international fare.
+The menu has color-coded dietary symbols for gluten-free, vegetarian, lactose-free, food items deemed under threat, locally sourced among other dietary choices.
 The Signature Mornings “Best of Pavilion,” has a la carte breakfast items as well as cold-pressed juices and a brimming breakfast buffet.

 Even the cocktails have a healthy hook.
 Enjoy superfood cocktails like the vodka-infused Beetroot and Cucumber Cooler or the tequila-based Marmalade and Turmeric Margarita at the Apas Promenade and Peacock Bar.